aptech/tspdlib/docs/jwl_panicadj.rst

 Purpose
 ----------------

-Panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.
-Computes the Ze and Ze+ tests in Westerlund & Larsson (2009).
+Computes the Ze and Ze+ tests in Westerlund & Larsson (2009) using panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.

 Format
 ----------------